 The boat cruises down the Dordogne River to Château de Vayres, one of the most prestigious castles in the Nouvelle Aquitaine region.
 Dominating the Dordogne River, Château de Vayres was built in the 11th century to protect the city of Bordeaux.
 Though nothing remains of the original fortress, it was rebuilt under the order of King Eward II of England as a fortress.
 After being badly damaged in the Hundred Years War, then inherited by Henry IV, it was finally restored in the 18th century style by Jacques-Joseph de Gourgue, Bishop of Bazas.

-It’s still owned and occupied by the Gourgue family today, but was classified as a historical monument in 2001.
+It’s still owned and occupied privately today, but was classified as a historical monument in 2001.
 Magnificent French gardens were designed by landscape architect Louis-Ferdinand Duprat in 1938.
 Visible from the river are the gardens of Château de Vayres, and the cruise briefly stops to admire the sort of Versailles of the Nouvelle Aquitaine and tell guests a bit about the château.

 Unfortunately, there’s not a dock (at least for now – it’s in future plans) that visitors can disembark to visit Château de Vayres.
-But you can do that easily from Libourne later in the afternoon.
+But you can do that easily from Libourne later in the afternoon with a short 5-minute train ride to Vayres.

 Cruising back to Libourne, take in the sights of the bastide town like the iconic stone bridge of Libourne dating from 1820 and the two towers rising from the Porte du Grande Port.
 This important gate to the walled town of Libourne is the oldest on the confluence, dating from 1324 to 1330.